MatthewRDangle/formation/README.md

 # Formation
-A constructor to quickly build and/or control HTML forms.
+A constructor object to control forms.